atom-box/tatll/posts/booknotes-senator-tim-ryan.md

 ---
-title:  Booknotes - Recapture the American Spirit
+title:  What I Learned From - Recapture the American Spirit
 description: Foo bar baz.
 date: 2023-01-12
 tags: